JavBou/MISTProject1/README.md

 ![Query 3](https://i.imgur.com/aRdDCpn.png)

-Query 3 lists all the teams that have an Instagram account with a follwer count greater than the average amungst all teams.
+Query 3 lists all the teams that have an Instagram account with a follower count greater than the average among all teams.

 This query can be used to track different Instagram trends across the different teams in the league.
 Coaches and team administrators can track which teams have a higher social media presence than others, which can be used to establish a possible relationship between team/player performance and social media following.
-It can also be used to indentify coorelations between winrates, salary, and other key metrics.
+It can also be used to identify correlations between win rates, salary, and other key metrics.

 ### Query 4

 ![Query 4](https://i.imgur.com/OngUAAp.png)

-This query lists all the teams in the league along with their combined social media folllowers and the amount of medical staff that they have.
+This query lists all the teams in the league along with their combined social media followers and the amount of medical staff that they have.

 This query is useful in learning how many medical personnel there are in each team.
-The information from this query can be used in determining coorelations between the amount of medical staff that a team has along with factors such as injuries, win rate, and overall player performance.
+The information from this query can be used in determining correlations between the amount of medical staff that a team has along with factors such as injuries, win rate, and overall player performance.
 Moreover, the information found in this query can tie the amount of social media followers a team has to the amount of medical staff they have.
-Using this, you can find a possible coorelation between social media presence and medical staff.
+Using this, you can find a possible correlation between social media presence and medical staff.

 ### Query 5